Unfortunately, murders and disappearances happen all over the world every day, and

 An unidentified bomber first sent a package to Lakewood Church in Houston on January 30, 1990.
 Pastor John Osteen's daughter Lisa opened the package, leaving her with third degree burns and cuts to her abdomen and legs after the bomb exploded.
 A package was also mailed to the Christian Broadcasting Network in Virginia, nearly taking the life of Scott Scheepers, a security guard for the business.
 Both packages were mailed from near Fayetteville, North Carolina, but no suspects have ever been apprehended.

 So, will you be sleeping with one eye open tonight?
+Terrible things happen everywhere, but it’s a little more bone chilling when they happen so close to come.
 Which of these did you find the most disturbing or perplexing?
 Do you know of any other unsolved mysteries in Texas?

 OnlyInYourState may earn compensation through affiliate links in this article.
 As an Amazon Associate, we earn from qualifying purchases.